awschmeder/cborg-code/README.md

 You can submit a bug from within the app with `/bug`, it will open a browser to github issue create with stuff filed out.

-You can email (Science IT Consulting)[scienceit@lbl.gov] with questions and to request help.
+You can email [Science IT Consulting](scienceit@lbl.gov) with questions and to request help.

 ## Warning